 27. Take a hop on hop off London bus tour

-How to do it: You can book tickets for the London hop on hop off sightseeing bus here.
-This is one of the first things I do in most new cities to understand the layout, get an overview of the top attractions and often your ticket comes with reduced entry for some sights.
+How to do it: You can book tickets for the London hop-on hop-off sightseeing bus here.
+This is one of the first things I do in most new cities to understand the layout, get an overview of the top attractions and often your ticket comes with a reduced entry for some sights.

 28. Have a photoshoot inside the Lego Store